FAQs

 - Trucks

-- Certain goods from Mexico and Canada are exempt from the 10% tariff
+- Certain goods from Mexico and Canada are exempt from all tariffs, exempt from all tariffs, if they meet USMCA rules of origin requirements.

-- Canadian and Mexican goods traded outside the Agreement (i.e. do not qualify under the USMCA Rules of Origin or do not claim the USMCA preference) are subject to an additional 25% tariff, plus the US’s standard ‘MFN’ tariff.
+- Canadian and Mexican goods traded outside the Agreement (i.e. do not qualify under the USMCA Rules of Origin or do not claim the USMCA preference) are subject to an additional 25% tariff for Mexico and an additional 35% for Canada, on top of the US’s standard ‘MFN’ tariff.

 Has the US put tariffs on movies made outside of the US?